 Resources/Advice for Parents and Girls

-The School has a wide range of helpful books and leaflets available.
+The School can signpost a range of helpful information relating to bullying.
 Prefects and Sixth Form School Leaders are always happy to listen and offer support should pupils need to talk within the Senior School.

 Resources: